Preference Leakage: A Contamination Problem in LLM-as-a-judge¶

 | ICL | -4.2% | -1.1% | -2.7% |

-Finding: SFT exhibits the most severe leakage; DPO's pairwise optimization mechanism substantially reduces leakage; ICL does not update parameters and is thus largely unaffected.
+Finding: SFT suffers the most leakage.
+DPO's pairwise optimization mechanism significantly reduces leakage, while ICL is largely unaffected as it does not update parameters.

 Spurious Feature Ablation (Table 6)¶